-The Leica M11 is the latest all-manual focusing digital rangefinder camera from Leica.
-While still holding onto the timeless roots of the rangefinder style, Leica managed to pack in some pretty significant upgrades including a new 61MP sensor, and a much-needed upgrade to the processor, and they even improved the screen.
+The Leica M11 is the latest all-manual-focusing digital rangefinder camera from Leica.
+While still holding onto the timeless roots of the rangefinder style, Leica managed to pack in some pretty significant upgrades, including a new 61MP sensor, a much-needed upgrade to the processor, and even an improved screen.

 But is it worth it?

-In this review, I’ll go over some of the great features and downsides of owning a Leica M11.
-I also want to add, that I want to compare this camera to other digital cameras on the market, where they are with their features instead of just comparing them to the previous Leica M10.
-Leica is absolutely a monster at innovation, but often they underperform with the most basic features.
+In this review, I’ll review some of the great features and downsides of owning a Leica M11.
+I also want to add that I want to compare this camera to other digital cameras on the market, where they are with their features, instead of just comparing them to the previous Leica M10.
+Leica is absolutely a monster at innovation, but often, they underperform with the most basic features.

 Available At: Amazon / Adorama / B&H

-Best Memory Cards Leica M11 – Use this guide to find compatible SD cards for the M11.
+Best Memory Cards Leica M11 – Use this guide to find compatible SD cards for the M11 – Very important.

-Also, check my roundup of the best accessories for the Leica M11.
+Also, check my roundup of the best accessories for the Leica M11, and the list of lenses for the Leica M Mount.

 If you’re thinking of the Visoflex 2 check out this review to learn how to not let it get destroyed by dust.

-Pros: Built like a tank, amazing sensor and resolution, very responsive processor and live view, responsive touch screen, multiple resolution sensor, great dynamic range, very nice rear screen, rangefinder manual focus is the best, good battery life, USB-C connector on bottom is great, built-in 64GB of memory.
+Pros: Built like a tank, amazing sensor and resolution, very responsive processor and live view, responsive touch screen, multiple resolution sensor, great dynamic range, very nice rear screen, rangefinder manual focus is the best, good battery life, USB-C connector on bottom is great, built-in 64GB of memory, Leica is amazing at addressing problems with firmware.

-Cons: Memory Card Compatibility Issues, Lack of some customizable controls ( needs the ability to turn off touch screen), poor AWB performance, poor auto exposure performance, shutter always feels slow, sometimes slow or inconsistent shutter release, focus peaking is bad, overpriced battery, sometimes shutter won’t even release (only happened to me with high temperatures, although no heat indicator that I’ve seen), no countdown timer when using exposure bracketing, really cheap wall charger and packaging.
+Cons: Memory Card Compatibility Issues (this is likely just a hardware issue, unfortunately), (Lack of some customizable controls needs the ability to turn off the touch screen – fixed), poor AWB performance, poor auto exposure performance, shutter always feels slow, (sometimes slow or inconsistent shutter release – this maybe feels better), focus peaking is not great, overpriced battery, sometimes shutter won’t even release (only happened to me with high temperatures, although no heat indicator that I’ve seen) – this may have been fixed, I haven’t shot in 100+ degrees yet, no countdown timer when using exposure bracketing – fixed, cheap wall charger and packaging.

 Leica M11 Review – Impressions

 This isn’t a naked review of a Leica camera compared to nothing.
-This is a review of the Leica M11 compared to what other brands are doing, where they are with technology and accessories, and how Leica is positioned.
+This reviews the Leica M11 compared to what other brands are doing, where they are with technology and accessories, and how Leica is positioned.

-Now I’m not entirely sure why no one ever really reviews Leica cameras.
-Everyone sort of gives Leica a free pass and most reviews just feel like advertisements.
-It’s odd to me because there is actually a lot to talk about with the Leica M11, some great pros, and some big cons as well as some general problems, some of which actually really hurt the user experience.
+Now, I’m not entirely sure why no one ever really reviews Leica cameras.
+Everyone gives Leica a free pass, and most reviews feel like advertisements.
+It’s odd to me because there is a lot to talk about with the Leica M11, some great pros, some cons, and some general problemsโmost of which have now been addressed by firmware.

 Some of the new Sepia looks from my Core Color presets.
 Shot with the Voigtlander 50mm f1.5 II and the 35mm f2 Type-II

-Now that I’m used to it, I just don’t know how I’m going to go back to anything else for shooting manual lenses.
-I used to think focus peaking was great, but the range finder system for focusing is just so easy and faster and a just pleasure to use.
-Especially when shooting at higher apertures like at f8 which always made focus peaking difficult to work with.
-Plus you even have the option to add an external EVF.
+Now that I’m used to it, I just don’t know how I will go back to anything else for shooting manual lenses.
+I used to think focus peaking was great, but the range finder system for focusing is just so easy and faster and a pleasure to use.
+Especially when shooting at higher apertures, like f8, which always made focus peaking difficult to work with.
+Plus, you even have the option to add an external EVF.

 As with any camera, it took me a while to get used to the response time and feel of it.
 It’s pretty heavy and blocky, so I had to figure out how to naturally hold it and have it feel good in the hands which took some time, adding a case has helped, actually, I’ve tried two now.
 Also, you have to always be careful to not cover the second range finder window with your right hand.